-A “blue screen” or “stop error”, commonly known as the Blue Screen of Death (BSOD), can occur when upgrading to a new version of Windows, starting your computer, or unexpectedly while using Windows 10.
+A “blue screen” or “stop error”, commonly known as the blue screen of death (BSOD), can occur when upgrading to a new version of Windows, when starting your computer, or unexpectedly during use of Windows 10.

-The blue screen often displays a message: “A problem has occurred on your PC and it needs to be restarted.
-We are collecting some error information and then restarting.”
-You may see an error code such as HAL_INITIALIZATION_FAILED, PAGE_FAULT_IN_NONPAGED_AREA, CRITICAL_PROCESS_DIED, or BAD_SYSTEM_CONFIG_INFO, which may indicate the problem, but often more information is needed to resolve it.
+The blue screen often displays a message: “An error has occurred on your PC and it needs to be restarted.
+We are collecting some error information and will then restart.”
+You may see an error code such as HAL_INITIALIZATION_FAILED, PAGE_FAULT_IN_NONPAGED_AREA, CRITICAL_PROCESS_DIED, or BAD_SYSTEM_CONFIG_INFO, which can indicate the problem, but often more information is needed to resolve it.

-A BSOD can occur during an upgrade to a new version of Windows 10, often caused by third-party software, such as antivirus programs, or incompatible hardware.
+A BSOD can occur during the upgrade to a new version of Windows 10, often caused by third‑party software such as antivirus programs’, or incompatible hardware.
 The system attempts to undo all changes and revert to the previous version of the operating system.

 **Remove applications**